-- Equipment: you MUST carry a correctly fitting lifejacket or PFD.
+- Equipment: you MUST carry a correctly fitting lifejacket or personal floatation device (PFD).
 We recommend you wear one at all times.

-- Make sure you have at least one form of communication that is waterproof such as a cell phone in a waterproof bag or a VHF radio.
+- Make sure you have at least one form of waterproof communication, like a cell phone in a waterproof bag or a VHF radio.

 - Wear suitable warm clothing.

 - Check the weather and tides before heading out.

 - Let someone know where you are going and when you expect to be back.

 - Be visible.
 Sticking reflective day glow or high visibility tape to your paddle blades is a good idea.

 - Know your limitations.